HarshAgrawal1/DevSecOps/README.md

 # DevSecOps Security Scanner

 ## Overview
-This project is a **GitHub repository security scanner** that checks for vulnerabilities using  security API, including **GitHub Advisory Database, SonarCloud, and NVD API**.
+This project is a **GitHub repository security scanner** that checks for vulnerabilities using  security API, including **GitHub Advisory Database**.
 It allows users to scan repositories for known vulnerabilities in dependencies.

 ## Features
 - **Scan GitHub repositories** for security vulnerabilities.